 - Sweden’s largest preserved megalithic monument Ale’s Stones (Ale stenar)

 Day 1: Arrive Ystad

 You travel to Ystad by train or by bus.
-After check-in at your accommodation, you will have time to explore the city of Kurt Wallander, the famous character created by Swedish crime writer Henning Mankell.
+After check-in at your accommodation, you will have time to explore the city’s cobbled streets and half-timbered houses – a genuine Skåne cultural heritage founded around 1200.
+Or you can check the locations of the TV series about Kurt Wallander, the famous character created by Swedish crime writer Henning Mankell.

 Day 2: Ystad to Kåseberga | 21 km

 The first stage of Österlenleden is long but easy to hike.
 Follow the town along the shore, and you’ll come out in the Sand Forest, where many planting projects have taken place to keep the sand from blowing away.
 To the east is Nybroån, and the flowing water means the outlet is constantly changing.
 After Nybrostrand, you reach the Hammar hills, where a firework display of marigolds and honeysuckle blooms in spring: pure magic!
 On Kåsebergaåsen stands Ale Stenar (Ale’s Stones), Sweden’s largest ship set with 59 stones that have mysteriously arrived there.
 You can have dinner down in Kåseberga harbour after checking in at your accommodation.